Umpire (baseball): Crew chief

 The term umpire-in-chief is not to be confused with the crew chief, who is usually the most experienced umpire in a crew.
 At the major-league and high minor-league (Class AAA and AA) levels, the crew chief acts as a liaison between the league office and the crew and has a supervisory role over other members of the crew.

 For example, on the Major League level, "The Crew Chief shall coordinate and direct his crew's compliance with the Office of the Commissioner's rules and policies.
 Other Crew Chief responsibilities include: leading periodic discussions and reviews of situations, plays and rules with his crew; generally directing the work of the other umpires on the crew, with particular emphasis on uniformity in dealing with unique situations; assigning responsibilities for maintaining time limits during the game; ensuring the timely filing of all required crew reports for incidents such as ejections, brawls and protested games; and reporting to the Office of Commissioner any irregularity in field conditions at any ballpark."
 Thus, on the professional level, some of the duties assigned to the umpire-in-chief (the plate umpire) in the Official Baseball Rules have been reassigned to the crew chief, regardless of the crew chief's umpiring position during a specific game.
-Instant replay reviews, for example, will be reviewed with the crew chief and one other umpire, with results announced by the crew chief.
+Instant replay reviews, for example, will be reviewed with the crew chief and one other umpire (usually the umpire who made the call on the field, unless the call was made by the crew chief), with results announced by the crew chief.
 The crew chief acts analogous to the crew chief in basketball (as referenced in the NBA and FIBA rules) or the referee in American football.

-Starting with the 2022 season, umpire crew chiefs will be equipped with wireless microphones to be used when announcing replay challenges and the results of those challenges.
+Starting with the 2022 season, umpire crew chiefs are equipped with wireless microphones to be used when announcing replay challenges and the results of those challenges, similar to college and professional football and the National Hockey League.

 Judgment calls

-An umpire's judgment call used to be final, unless the umpire making the call chose to ask his partner(s) for help and then decided to reverse it after the discussion.
-Since 2014, the MLB allows managers to challenge plays during the game.
+An umpire's judgment call used to be final, unless the umpire making the call chose to ask partner umpires for help and then decided to reverse it after the discussion.
+Since 2014, MLB allows managers to challenge plays during the game.
 If the manager successfully has a call overturned, they are rewarded with another challenge.
-If an umpire seems to make an error in rule interpretation, his call, in some leagues, can be officially protested as is the case in MLB.
-If the umpire is persistent in his or her interpretation, the matter will be settled at a later time by a league official.

 An independent study of umpire pitch-call accuracy over 11 seasons (2008–2018) released on April 8, 2019, by Mark T. Williams of Boston University concluded that over 20% of certain pitches were called incorrectly.
 For the 2018 season, home plate umpires made about 34,000 incorrect ball and strike calls, which is about 14 per game and 1.6 per inning.